julievrnt/easi-gui/docs/source/adding_nodes.rst

       <dimension>: <double>
     ...

-As said before, !Foo has already been added by NodeBase.
+As said before, "!Foo" has already been added by NodeBase.
 Note that the content of the nodes are already stored inside a map, so "hello" can then be added directly as a ``YAML::Key``.
-Its ``YAML::Value`` is a new map, in which each dimension's name is a key and each dimension's value is... a value.
+Its ``YAML::Value`` is a new map, in which each dimension's name is a key and each dimension's value is a value.
 Here's the code:

 .. code-block:: cpp